aakashveera/Finance-Chatbot/training_pipeline/README.md

 - Install all the dependencies using `pip install -r requirements.txt`.
 - Login to [comet.com](www.comet.com) and create a project and a API key which we will be using in this pipeline.
-- Export the environment variables COMET_WORKSPACE, COMET_PROJECT_NAME, COMET_API_KEY.
-(COMET_WORKSPACE is your comet username).
+- Export the environment variables COMET_WORKSPACE, COMET_PROJECT_NAME, COMET_API_KEY(COMET_WORKSPACE is your comet username).
 Comet uses this environment variables to log our experiment details and files.
 - Login to [platform.openai.com](https://platform.openai.com/) and create a API key using which we will prepare the QA dataset.

 #### 2. PREPARING THE DATASET